ianrenton/planesailing-server/README.md

 For more information on the Plane/Sailing project, please see https://ianrenton.com/hardware/planesailing

-**NOTE: Plane/Sailing version 2 is still in development.
-The main branch of the Plane/Sailing client does not currently connect to this server.
-The instructions on the linked web page have also not yet been updated to reflect version 2.
-A full client update and setup walkthrough is planned for summer 2021.**

 ## Features

 * Receives NMEA-0183 format AIS messages (e.g. from rtl_ais)